BijoSebastian/UR5/Docs/Add gripper.md

 source devel/setup.bash
 ```
+The workspace should build without any errors

-## Configuring the robot using MoveIt setup assistant
+## Configuring the robot with gripper using MoveIt setup assistant

 We will be using the MoveIt setup assistant for generating the SRDF file for our robot.
 Follow the steps below:

-- The Setup assistant will need a top level xacro that instantiates a UR5 model and a 3F gripper model and then defines the connection between the two.
-Use the arm.xacro file provided [here](https://github.com/BijoSebastian/UR5/blob/main/description/arm.xacro).
-This method could be used to add a table or a workpiece into the planning scenario by editing the xacro file and adding in the corresponding urdf files.
+- The Setup assistant will need a top level xacro that instantiates a UR5 model and a 3F gripper model and then defines the connection between the two in the form of a macro.
+The new macro should then be instantiated.

+- Use the arm.xacro file provided [here](https://github.com/BijoSebastian/UR5/blob/main/description/arm.xacro).
+This method will be used later to add a table or a workpiece into the planning scenario by editing the xacro file and adding in the corresponding urdf files.

 - Launch the setup assistant (Ensure that you have sourced the workspace before doing this)
 ```